 Adding and removing liquidity

-If you're adding or removing liquidity form various DeFi protocols, on the surface, this doesn't look like a taxable event.
+If you're adding or removing liquidity from various DeFi protocols, on the surface, this doesn't look like a taxable event.
 You're not disposing of your crypto and these transactions are more akin to a transfer.

-However, if you receive a token in exchange for your share in the liquidity pool, this could be viewed as a crypto-to-crypto swap and subject to Capital Gains Tax.
+However, if you receive a token in exchange for your share in the liquidity pool, this could be viewed as a crypto-to-crypto trade and subject to Capital Gains Tax.
 Each DeFi protocol works slightly differently - your best bet here is to speak to an experienced crypto accountant to ensure you remain tax compliant.